RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_3_Notes.md

 - Cloud-native tool.
 - Used to retain, analyze, and search data.

-# More about cybersecurity tools
+# More About Cybersecurity Tools

-Open Source
+## Open Source
-Objective: provide users with software that is built by the public in a collaborative way, leading to more secure software
+**Objective:** Provide users with software built collaboratively by the public, leading to more secure software.
+**Benefits:**
-Benefits: allow for more customization by users, resulting in a variety of services built from the same open-source software package.
+- Allows for more customization by users.
+- Results in a variety of services built from the same open-source software package.

-Proprietary tools
+## Proprietary Tools
-- users pay a fee for  usage and training
+- Users pay a fee for usage and training.
-- only the owner can modify/access the source code
+- Only the owner can modify/access the source code.
-- users need to wait for updates, and might  need to pay for them
+- Users need to wait for updates and might need to pay for them.
-- allows users to modify a limited number of features to meet organizational or individual needs.
+- Allows users to modify a limited number of features to meet organizational or individual needs.

-Common misconception:
+**Common Misconception:**
-- open source tools are not necssarily less effective or safe than proprietary tools.
+- Open source tools are not necessarily less effective or safe than proprietary tools.
-- Being widely exposed makes it more clear to a large  amount of well-intentioned and informed users/proffesionals makes it easier to spot issues and fix them.
+- Being widely exposed makes it easier for a large number of well-intentioned and informed users/professionals to spot and fix issues.

-Examples of Open Source tools:
+## Examples of Open Source Tools:
-- Linux: widly used OS.
-It allows you to tailor the operating system to your needs using a command-line interface.
+- **Linux:** Widely used OS.
+Allows tailoring the operating system to your needs using a command-line interface.
-- Suricata: open source network analysis and threat detection software.
+- **Suricata:** Open source network analysis and threat detection software.
 Developed by the Open Information Security Foundation (OISF).